Section Styles inset-image

 We welcome work that listens deeply.
 Work that lingers.
 Work that risks honesty.
 Whether you’re an experienced writer or someone who writes simply because you cannot not write, your voice belongs here.

-Nature’s healing is not always gentle.
-Its wisdom is not always obvious.
+Nature’s healing and guidance is not always gentle.
+The way it teaches and transforms is not always overtly obvious.
 We’re interested in the places where the relationship feels real, where the natural world is an active presence — shaping, challenging, and companioning the writer.

 The winner will receive £750